fac/fa-css-utilities/README.md

 # FreeAgent CSS utilities
-These CSS utilities are our ‘one true source’ of design properties at FreeAgent, comprising:
+These CSS utilities are our ‘one true source’ of design properties at FreeAgent, as used in our CSS framework [Origin](https://github.com/fac/origin).
+They comprise:

 * Universal scales and aliases for: `font-size`, `font-family`, `line-height`, `color`, `background-color`, `margin`, `padding`, `border-radius`, and more
 * Library of colours for text and block-level elements